Washington RV Camping

 13 miles east of Tonasket off state highway 20 is the USFS Lyman Lake Campground.
 This small campground has vault toilets and nothing else.
 Fishing is available, and the price is right…Free!

 Washington RV camping is great for RVers looking for outdoor recreation opportunities.
-BLM (Bureau of Land Management) and Washington State Parks offer RV camping, and the same is true for many County and Community parks.
+BLM (Bureau of Land Management) and Washington State Parks offer RV camping, which is true for many County and Community parks.
 USFS (US Forest Service) campgrounds offer cooler locations to escape the Summer heat.
 Amenities range from dry RV camping with only trash and pit toilets to RV camping sites with full RV hookups.

 The following list is only a sample of available Washington RV camping locations.

 West of Blaine near Point Roberts is Lighthouse Marine County Park.
-RV camping and more is available.
+RV camping and more are available.
 Vehicle access through Canada.

 RV camping is available at USACE (US Army Corps of Engineers) Lower Granite Lake.
 The campground has electric and non-electric equipped campsites.